 4. Get Help: If you need to, speak with a financial advisor or tax professional if you feel overwhelmed.
 Some financial arrangements can be complex, especially in high-income or high-asset families.
 And, of course, speak with your family law attorney for guidance on distribution of assets and/or debts in the divorce.

-If you or your spouse has filed for divorce and you are concerned about your marital finances or your ability to support yourself after divorce, please contact us to schedule your free consultation with one of our experience family law attorneys.
+If you or your spouse has filed for divorce and you are concerned about your marital finances or your ability to support yourself after divorce, please contact us to schedule your initial consultation with one of our experience family law attorneys.